Five Guys CEO: How we built a burger empire WITHOUT ANY Marketing: John Eckbert | E168

 Notable Quotes

-We built a burger empire without any marketing by focusing on what matters: quality and customer experience
+We built a burger empire without any marketing by focusing on what really matters: the quality of our product and our customer experience

 Products Mentioned